In a Collision While Riding Your Motorcycle? You Need to Contact a Cumming Motorcycle Accident Attorney

 It’s important to remember that there is a deadline or statute of limitations to present your claim.
 Generally, the time frame to present a personal injury or Georgia wrongful death claim is 2 years depending on the unique circumstances of the accident.

 A lawsuit may be the only option to receive complete compensation from the person who caused you or a loved one harm.
-To learn your legal options, contact our Cumming law firm to speak with a motorcycle accident lawyer today at 770-887-1209 or contact us via our FREE Case Evaluation Form to get started today!
+To learn about your legal options, contact our Cumming law firm, in Forsyth County, to speak with a motorcycle accident lawyer today at 770-887-1209 or contact us via our FREE Case Evaluation Form to get started today!